Homoki-Ugyvedi-Iroda/pubweb/_i18n/en/_posts/2025-10-17-How_Bar_Associations_Should_Use_and_Regulate_AI_in_the_Legal_Domain.md

 And lawyers are just one profession, next in line with IT developers, where you can already hear very serious talks about job shortage due to frontier model capabilities.
 Even if that is not true, this is a very transparent and obvious problem that is much discussed.
 The only difference is, IT developers don't have bar associations, they are not a regulated profession.

-I'm not sure we can efficiently fight these messages, but I believe we at least have to be able to have answers that fit into this narrative.
+I'm not sure we can efficiently fight these messages, but I believe we at least have to have answers that fit into this narrative.

 This table 2 is from the same GDPval evaluation.

-And lawyers are just one profession, next in line with IT developers, where you can already hear very serious talks about job shortage due to frontier model capabilities.
-Even if that is not true, this is a very transparent and obvious problem that is much discussed.
-The only difference is, IT developers don't have bar associations, they are not a regulated profession.

-I'm not sure we can efficiently fight these messages, but I believe we at least have to be able to have answers that fit into this narrative.
-This table 2 is from the same GDPval evaluation

 Here, “naive” column means the frontier model output without human review – astonishing speed and cost improvements (even if we don’t know the real economics behind it), but of course, the results are not directly usable, not without a human.
 The “Try” columns mean the output was incorporated into a human review process.